Introduction of closed cycle gas turbines with

 At the ASME IGTI conference 2004 in

-and the resulting power cycle for natural gas firing is presented.
-Its net
+shown and the resulting power cycle for natural gas firing is presented.
+Its

-efficiency of 52.6 % is below the first simulations, but is still above most
+net efficiency of 52.6 % is below the first simulations, but is still above

 ASME Turbo Expo 2006,

-presented with condensation in the range of 1 bar.
-It allows a separate
+cycle configuration was presented with condensation in the range of 1 bar.
+It

-A design concept for a Graz Cycle plant of 400 MW net output
+expected.
+A design concept for a Graz Cycle plant of 400 MW net output is

 ASME